The Big Island of Hawai’i is one of my favorite places to visit in the world.

 Address: 81-6581 Mamalahoa Hwy, Kealakekua, HI 96750

 The coffee farm at Buddha’s Cup Sanctuary offers a coffee tasting served alongside Hawaiian cakes and fruits.
-Explore a Kona coffee plantation and continue your tour visiting macadamia trees.
+Explore a Kona coffee plantation and continue your tour by visiting macadamia trees.
 The admission fee is $15.

 Address: 78-1377 Bishop Rd, Holualoa, HI 96725